Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 target Zone.

-A Strike of solid Soulfire crashes down at the targeted location, dealing (Essence) x5 damage to all foes within the Zone.
+A Strike of solid Soulfire crashes down at the targeted location, dealing 5 + (Essence) x4 damage to all foes within the Zone.
 They cannot defend or reduce the damage from this attack.
 For the remainder of the scene, the affected area becomes bathed in Soulfire Environmental Damage.
 (Essence) per Round.

+### <span class="smallcaps">Mountain-Crossing leap Technique</span>

+**Type:** Supplemental
+**Cost:** 5m

+The anima of the Solar coils underneath them, reinforcing and empowering their leap.

+In one single bound, the Solar may cross an entire city, rolling (Strength + Athletics) to grant accuracy to the landing target—6 being required for a pinpoint landing across a city.

+If in combat, they may leap across all Zones with one movement.

 ### <span class="smallcaps">Ready in Eight Directions Stance</span>